CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid skill description with excellent trigger coverage and a clear 'Use when' clause that covers multiple realistic scenarios.
+This is a solid skill description with excellent trigger terms and completeness.
+The explicit 'Use when' clause covers multiple realistic scenarios where a user would need worktree functionality.
 The main weakness is that the 'what' portion could be more specific about the concrete actions beyond 'create and manage'.
-Overall it performs well for skill selection purposes.

 Suggestions